bsdavidson/LogMonitor/README.md

 It is still a work in progress and as such, it has bugs.

-It should work fine for most log files, though, since I don't have a limit set yet, it will happliy try and load VERY large log files until it crashses.
+It should work fine for most log files, though, since I don't have a limit set yet, it will happily try and load VERY large log files until it crashses.

 You can use the "Tail Only" checkbox to prevent the app from backloading the whole log file.